1908816-xamk/osawp-plugin/README.md

 ### Changelog

 #### 1.0.0
--Initial release
+- Initial release

 #### 1.0.1
--Added an API route for requesting a proof file
+- Added an API route for requesting a proof file
--Added a download proof option in attachment edit view for stamped files -Some minor fixes
+- Added a download proof option in attachment edit view for stamped files
+- Some minor fixes

 ### Donate and support